How To Crack Authentication Required Windstream

 Another of Elenkov’s blog posts led us to believe that EncryptedPasswd might be our ASP, encrypted with a 1024-bit RSA public key included in the Android system.
 EncryptedPasswd was, in fact, 130 bytes of (base64-encoded) binary data, so this seems quite possible.
 However, before digging too deeply into this, we decided to try replacing the EncryptedPasswd parameter with the (unencrypted) Passwd parameter from the ClientLogin API documentation, set to our ASP:

-This worked!
-Again, we got a response containing what appeared to be a valid Token.
+.
 The token created by the android.clients.google.com endpoint was now visible in our account's 'Connected Sites, Apps, and Services' interface, appearing to offer 'Full Account Access':

 Continuing on with our captured traffic, we subsequently saw two different workflows for the browser’s auto-login functionality.
-The simpler of the two was another ClientLogin-style request, but using the returned Token:
+The simpler of the two was another ClientLogin-style request, but using the returned Token

 This request returned a response body along the lines of: